 As soon as you are released, start gathering any information that may be of use to your lawyer.
-If you are uncertain what information may be relevant, you should contact one of our lawyers immediately to create a plan of action.
+What information is relevant will depend on the facts in your case.
+If you are uncertain what information to collect, you should contact one of our lawyers immediately to create a plan of action for gathering information.

 If you are truly proactive about the matter, consider doing the following: